tom-gilbertsons-lab/bandit-data-modelling/README.md

     "PostTreat_Dun"       4          96         100

 PSIS-LOO asks 'how well does each model predict unseen data better (without penalising for additional parameters)?'.
 But though Post-Op Dundee patients have different parameters, on average, than eg Healthy Controls; given our sample sizes and intrapatient variability a new post-op patient's parameters wouldn't be predictable from other post-op patients.
-So in our dataset we find PSIS-LOO gives almost all pareto k-values > 0.7 (also PSIS-LOO (& WAIC); both CV approximations, are very close to crude mean of the likelihoods- see `model_comparisons.mat`).
+So in our dataset we find PSIS-LOO gives almost all pareto k-values > 0.7 (also PSIS-LOO (& WAIC); both CV approximations, are very close to the simple mean of the likelihoods- see `model_comparisons.mat`).
-We don't need to ask LOO-CV (and can't, we don't have time to re run LOO-CV)- we are asking 'which model generated this data?'
+We don't need to ask for a LOO-CV approximation (and we don't have time to re run LOO-CV)- we are asking 'which model generated this data?'
 Or 'of the cognitive algorithms that are our best guess, when we offer them up to the data, which describes the data best?

 As per Wilson & Collins 2019, have included the BIC (Bayes Information Criterion) and the LPT (Liklihood per trial) as suggested by the authoritative 'Ten Simple Rules....' https://doi.org/10.7554/eLife.49547